ElmoDFGD/ElmoRim/README.md

 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes how levelling works in Skyrim.
 Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.

 #### Simplest Horses
 The best mod for horse management in Skyrim.
-[Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) gives the player the ability to have the horse follow/wait and open stash items with a single button.
+[Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) gives the player the ability to have the horse follow/wait and stash items with a single button.
 If the crosshair is aimed at the horse, pressing the button opens the horses inventory.
 Otherwise it triggers the horse whistle, telling the horse to wait/follow.
 ### MCM Customization
 Almost all of ElmoRim's MCM menus are pre-configured.
 This section outlines the few mandatory manual tweaks that are required and lists a few optional ones.
 #### Mandatory